UK Insolvency Statistics

 Construction companies are experiencing pressures due to material shortages and rising costs.
 Delays in project timelines and increased competition for contracts have made it difficult for some firms to maintain financial stability.

 These sector-specific challenges highlight the importance of understanding the unique pressures within each industry.
-Recognising these trends can help company directors anticipate potential risks and take proactive measures to safeguard their businesses against insolvency threats.
+Recognising these patterns can help you anticipate potential risks and take proactive measures to safeguard your business against insolvency threats.

 Regional Variations in UK Insolvencies